3. Supplying Medicines — What Pharmacists Need to Know

 - will keep adequate stocks for the supply of pharmaceutical benefits;

 - may be called on by the Department of Human Services to provide details of stocks of pharmaceutical benefits or preparations for pharmaceutical benefits; and

-- must keep the duplicates of all old format PBS prescriptions, and the patient/pharmacist copies of all new format PBS prescriptions, with a Commonwealth contribution for at least one year from the date of supply.
+- must keep copies of all paper-based and electronic PBS prescriptions, with a for at least two years from the date of supply.
 This includes PBS prescriptions ordering repeats when it is the final supply, and order forms for prescriber bag supplies.
 Please note that some State/Territory laws require these copies to be kept for longer periods.